brentstewart/nextpertise/content/posts/220219_proxmox.md

     vgchange -ay

 So this post is a note to myself for the next time.
 Hopefully it's helpful to you as well.

+### Update: I had a power outage in late April and had to follow this procedure again.
+Apparently it's a common failure state.